subhajitbaidya/MindSpace/README.md

 ## 📖 Overview

 **Mindmap** With an aim to help people with their mental well-being.
-Serves as a robust platform for buying, browsing, and managing different items starting from books to selling creative crafts, paintings, customized goodies with ease.It also features a journal section called diary and an AI powered Therapist Chatbot for customer queries and recommendations.
+Serves as a robust platform for buying, browsing, and managing different products, journaling and talking to AI powered therapist bot.

+## 💻 Feature Overview

+- Users
+  Tech: Express, Typescript, MySQL
+  Sub Features: Role based access of personal created resources like journals, purchased products, therapist conversations, liked community posts
+  Approach: We will authenticate users with JWT tokens

+  Future improvements: We will introduct seller features like dashboards to list their products

+- Products
+  Tech: Express, MongoDB, Redis, ElasticSearch
+  Sub Features - Add to cart, payments, favorites, search products

+- Journal
+  Tech: Express, Typescript, MongoDB
+  Sub Features - Write Journal, Save journal, concent to share to community

+-

 ### 🔍 Architecture and Planning